 5.4.1 Provide information to families and technical assistance

 5.4.2 Build community partnerships between elementary schools and early childhood care and education providers to ensure smooth transitions to Pre-K and kindergarten.

 5.4.3 Inform families and community-based organizations about the importance of transitions, and help families develop transition plans to ensure they receive needed services during times of change, including but not limited to age-related transitions, changes in conditions, and/or geographic moves.

-The Kindergarten Transitions Toolkit, developed by the Early Childhood Recommendations Panel on behalf of the Early Childhood Council/Children’s Cabinet, was completed in December 2020.
-The toolkit is available for download.
-The Kindergarten in Kansas booklets have been updated and are available in five languages.
-PDG Quality Subgrants for Kindergarten Readiness fund community partnerships to support the successful transition of children from early childhood settings into kindergarten.
-The Kansas Kindergarten Readiness Snapshot initiative continues to support the administration of the ASQ developmental milestone screening tool.
-The Bridges Pilot has expanded care coordination for families with children transitioning from Part B to Part C by partnering with Infant Toddlers Services.
+The Kindergarten Transitions Toolkit, developed by the Early Childhood Recommendations Panel and adopted by the Early Childhood Advisory Council, helps communities build a sustainable kindergarten transition plan, while the PDG Quality Subgrants for Kindergarten Readiness fund partnerships to support this transition.
+Additionally, the updated Kindergarten in Kansas booklets are now available in five languages.
+The Kansas Kindergarten Readiness Snapshot initiative continues to support the administration of the ASQ developmental screening tool, and the Bridges Pilot has expanded care coordination for families with children transitioning from Part B to Part C services by partnering with Infant Toddlers Services.